 open/close all folders

 - In Pokémon ten is the age at which one can leave home to become a Trainer and fend for him- or herself.
-And while they are still called "boys" and "girls" instead of "kids", they still look, talk, and sound more like teenagers.
-And how do they make money to support themselves (and their Pokémon) if they're traveling all the time and can't hold a job in any fixed location? note
+And while they are still called "boys" and "girls" instead of "kids", they still look, talk, and sound more like teenagers (notably, fans have remarked about Hau from Pokémon Sun and Moon actually acts like a pre-teen compared to the others).
+And how do they make money to support themselves (and their Pokémon) if they're traveling all the time and can't hold a job in any fixed location? note At the same time, the fictional society of Pokemon has the titular creatures being so centered into society that perhaps it's just very difficult to imagine how their society would have ended up similar to the real world, yet also much more differently.

 - The Digimon franchise, where a bunch of kids are thrust into the middle of nowhere and exposed to powerful mons without any adult supervision whatsoever...